sdwebui-extensions/ComfyUI_PuLID_Flux_ll/README.md

   - See [ComfyUI-PuLID-Flux](https://github.com/balazik/ComfyUI-PuLID-Flux)
 - ApplyPulidFlux
   - Solved the model pollution problem of the original plugin ComfyUI-PuLID-Flux
-  - `attn_mask` may not work correctly (I have no idea how to apply it, I have tried multiple methods and the results have been satisfactory)
+  - `attn_mask` may not work correctly (I have no idea how to apply it, I have tried multiple methods and the results have been not satisfactory)
 - FixPulidFluxPatch
   - If you want use with [TeaCache](https://github.com/ali-vilab/TeaCache), must link it after node `ApplyPulidFlux`, and link node [`FluxForwardOverrider` and `ApplyTeaCachePatch`](https://github.com/lldacing/ComfyUI_Patches_ll) after it.